aswinchari/NetworkControl/README.md

 This repository contains the instructions & code to construct structural connectivity matrices and calculate network controllability and covers the analyses in the follwoing manuscript: ***

+# Image Processing

-# Structural Imaging & Parcellation
+## Structural Imaging & Parcellation

 The structural imaging (3T T1 MPRAGE sequences) were organised in [BIDS](https://bids.neuroimaging.io) format and fed through [Connectome Mapper 3](https://connectome-mapper-3.readthedocs.io/en/latest/).
-We chose the Lausanne Atlas at Scale 3 for this study, although
+We chose the Lausanne Atlas at Scale 3 for this study.

+## Diffusion Imaging Preprocessing

+Multi-shell multi-tissue diffusion imaging was preprocessed using standard preprocessing steps according to the script **diffusion_preproc.sh**.
+The multi-shell multi-tissue dicom files were stored in a folder called 'dwi' and the negative phase encoded series in a folder called 'negPE'.
+All tools were [mrtrix](https://mrtrix.readthedocs.io/en/latest/) in line with their recommended steps.

+## Constructing the Connectome

+This was done by combining the parcellation scheme with the preprocessed diffusion imaging according to the script **make_connectome.sh**.
+Firstly the structural data was registered to diffusion space and the cortical target labels were amended according to **Scale3_NewLabels.txt**.
+For this, we fused the hippocampal subparcels into a single label, resulting in 253 cortical, subcortical and brainstem parcels per subject.
+The connectome used anatomically constrained tractography and the SIFT2 filtering step.
+The output is a 253x253 weighted, undirected structural connectivity matrix in .csv format.

+# Connectome Analyses

+## Organising Data

+The extracted connectomes were assembled as structures in matlab using the scripts **ExtractConnectomes.m** and **LoadConnectomes.m**.
+Following this, the weighted degree, average and modal controllabilities for each node in each patient were calculated using the script **CalculateControllabilities.m**.
+These final data files with the connectivity matrices and controllabilities for each subject is avaiable within each group folder (Controls, Patients and VNS).

+## Main Analyses

+The main analyses are encompassed by the file **MainAnalyses.m**.
+This file calculates the ranks, correlation coefficients (WD-AC, WD-MC and AC-MC), Z-scores etc that encompass all the patient data analysis elements of the manuscript.
+The **GraphTheory.m** file contains the script that calcualtes the graph theory metrics and requires the [BrainConnectivityToolbox](https://sites.google.com/site/bctnet/) to be installed.

+# Modelling and Simulation

+The modelling elements are contained in the folder